-All food businesses (including school caterers) must follow the Food Information Regulations 2014 which states that allergen information relating to the Top 14 allergens must be available for all food products.
+All food businesses (including school caterers) must follow the Food Information Regulations 2014 which states that allergen information relating to the 'Top 14' allergens must be available for all food products.

-The school menu is posted on the school website on the Friday afternoon prior to the week beginning on the following Monday.
-Common allergens (wheat/dairy) are highlighted.
+The school menu is available for parents to view on the school website, weekly advance with all ingredients listed and common allergens (wheat/dairy) are highlighted.

-The School 's Front of House Administrator will inform the Catering Team of pupils with food allergies.
-The School maintains a list of pupils with dietary requirements including those with allergies, together with their photographs.
-Our Catering Company, Holroyd Howe, also require parents to complete and return a form for their children, detailing any allergies, intolerances and other dietary issues.
+The School 's Front of House Administrator will inform the Catering team of pupils with food allergies.
+The Catering team are provided with a list of pupils with dietary requirements including those with allergies, together with their photographs.